4wayhandshake/4wayhandshake.github.io/openadmin/OpenAdmin walkthrough.md

 nmap scan revealed only SSH on port 22 and a webserver on port 80

 ### Webserver Strategy

+Results of the strategy will be summarized at the end of the section.

 1. Add the target to **/etc/hosts**.